As shock wears off, mental health concerns grow in Bahamas

 “I wanted to encourage somebody else,” he said of his decision to speak.
 “It’s not just dem going through it, it’s all of us.”

 Dorian hit the northern Bahamas on Sept.
-1 with sustained winds of 185 mph (295 kph), unleashing flooding that reached up to 25 feet (8 meters) in some areas.
+1 with sustained winds of 185 mph, unleashing flooding that reached up to 25 feet in some areas.
 It then remained nearly stationary for a day and a half, flattening homes, sweeping away children and adults and stripping people of their most treasured possessions, leading the U.N.
 Secretary General to call the storm a “Category Hell.”

 Members of the International Medical Corps planned to open a clinic on Monday in High Rock in eastern Grand Bahama — one of the hardest-hit communities — to help those who have physical injuries or are struggling emotionally.